BarnacleJones/Pi_Weather_Website/README.md

 Website uses PHP to read database information and display all readings (allReadings.php), or the latest reading alongside forcasted weather data (index.php).

+Relational database design, testing, and commands included in SQL folder.

 # Technologies used:

 Raspberry Pi + Sense HAT